goaskcarmen/tic-tac-toe/README.md

 In this wave you'll connect the Backbone web application you created in the previous wave to an existing Rails API that has standard RESTful CRUD routes.

 - Read the documentation for the [Tic-Tac-Toe API](https://github.com/Ada-c6/tic-tac-toe-api)
+- You are welcome to deploy the API to Heroku, or to run it locally (the later is probably easier)

+Primary Requirements:
+Related to existing functionality:

+- Automatically save games when they are completed

+New functionality:

+- The user should be able to see a list of all previous games
+- The user should be able to delete an old game

+Optional Requirements:

+- The user should be able to load up an old game into the UI